unlight/awesome-stars/README.md

 - [json-typescript-mapper](https://github.com/jf3096/json-typescript-mapper) - a solution for adapter layer which make use of typescript reflection mapping from pure server-returned json to target typescript model
 - [tsed](https://github.com/TypedProject/tsed) - :triangular_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone.
 - [InversifyJS](https://github.com/inversify/InversifyJS) - A powerful and lightweight inversion of control container  for JavaScript & Node.js apps powered by TypeScript.
+- [hash-it](https://github.com/planttheidea/hash-it) - Hash any object type based on its values
 - [cbuild](https://github.com/charto/cbuild) - Use SystemJS with npm instead of jspm
 - [dts-generator](https://github.com/SitePen/dts-generator) - Generates a single .d.ts bundle containing external module declarations exported from TypeScript module files.
 - [dts-bundle](https://github.com/TypeStrong/dts-bundle) - Export TypeScript .d.ts files as an external module definition